devOpifex/ambiorix-site/docs/belgic/index.md

-Belgic is a reverse proxy and load balancer that will ease the deployment of an application on as well as improve performances of said deployed applicatoin.
+Belgic is a reverse proxy and load balancer that will ease the deployment of an application on as well as improve performances of said deployed application.

 __Note that it also works for a shiny application__